janvanhest/ap2-cmk/README.md

 - Max enrollment reached.

 ## Changelog
+### 19 mei.
+- created shared layer.
+- changed references.
+Console/View and infrastructure are now referencing the domain layer.
+- All layers point to shared layer.
+- Created interfaces for user reposotories.
+- Repository pattern implemented for user, learningModule implemented with corresponding interfaces.
+- Added a helper class for infrastructure layer to create a connection string.
+- Added a helper class for infrastructure layer to check if database is available.
+- Added several helper functions for input validation.
+- Added trace functionality.
+  - Trace functionality automiticall logs all actions to a file and to the console.
+- Added a helper class in the shared layer with a method for logging.
+- Updated script for database user and userlearningmodule tables and some test data.
+- Updated docker-compose file to include the database.

 ### 10 mei.
 - Storing and retrieving of User and learningModule entities is succesfull. `